 Many of the more common childhood habits such as nail biting, sucking thumb, hair twirling (more common in girls) or holding one’s breath, are coping strategies for children when they feel anxious, tired, bored or are in need of attention or comfort.
-Make a point to know what triggers your child’s habit – what cause the habit to start and what feeds it.
+Make a point to know what triggers your child’s habit – what causes the habit to start and what feeds it.

 With this awareness, you will better understand if the underlying cause is something more deep-rooted and to be more concerned about (in this case it is best to seek professional help).
 Or if it is a habit that will gradually subside with a few simple strategies and plenty of patience.

 Fiona Top 5 Tips for Kicking ‘Unwanted’ Habits

 1. Routines and daily rituals